TengMCing/PhD/Thesis/04-chap4.html.md

-This method (@fig-plot-pair) displays the true residual plot on the left and a single null plot on the right.
+The `plot_pair()` method (@fig-plot-pair) displays the true residual plot on the left and a single null plot on the right.
 If a full lineup was shown, the true residual plot would be embedded in a page of null plots.
 Users should look for any distinct visual patterns in the true residual plot that are absent in the null plot.
 Running these functions multiple times can help any visual suspicions, as each execution generates new random null plots for comparison.

 The package offers a straightforward visualization of the assessment result through the `summary_plot()` function.